Arpita-Karmakar21/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 ## Step 4.
 Import Kali Linux

-From the Kali linux official website, the software has to be downloaded and installed first.
+🏷️ From the Kali linux official website, the software has to be downloaded and installed first.

-* Website ➡️ Virtual Machines ➡️ VirtualBox ➡️ Download
+* Website ➡️ Download / Get Kali ➡️ Virtual Machines ➡️ VirtualBox ➡️ Download

 A zip file is downloaded.
 Now 7-zip application is used to extract the files from the zip file into a normal accessible file.

-Next, Kali linux will be added to the VirtualBox.
+🏷️ Next, Kali linux will be added to the VirtualBox.

 * VirtualBox ➡️ Machine ➡️ Open ➡️ a Dialog box popped ➡️ search the location path of the Kali Linux Folder ➡️ Select the Blue icon Kali Linux VBox file

 Thus Kali Linux is added to the Virtual Box.
 Now it can be started using the Green Start button.

-After adding Kali to The virtualBox, the NAT Network is added to the settings (The one created earlier)
+🏷️ After adding Kali to The virtualBox, the NAT Network is added to the settings (The one created earlier)
 * Settings ➡️ Dialog Box ➡️ Attached to ➡️ NAT Network ➡️ OK